chapmancbVCU/chappy-php-starter/docs/email.md

 ```

 **Built In Mailers**
-- AccountDeactivatedMailer - Notifies user when account is deactivated
+- AccountDeactivatedMailer - Notifies user when account is deactivated.
+More info in UserService section.
 - PasswordResetMailer - Notifies user when password needs to be reset
 - UpdatePasswordMailer - Notifies user when password is updated
 - WelcomeMailer - Sent when user creates an account